Interactive flat panel displays (IFPDs) with infrared touch screens are gaining popularity in recent years.

 - More flexible in customizing screen sizes – by adjusting the numbers of LEDs and photodetectors embedded in the overlay frame, you can fit any custom-made monitor with an infrared touch interface

-- Maintenance – there is no adhesive substance between the monitor and overlay, so you can disassemble the two parts freely by releasing few screws when doing regular maintenance, such as clean the surface, wipe dust.
+- Maintenance – there is no adhesive substance between the monitor and overlay, so you can disassemble the two parts freely by releasing a few screws when doing regular maintenance, such as cleaning the surface, and wiping dust.

-- Clear images – compared with many camera or projector-based systems, equipments with IR touch screens often adopt backlight LED.
+- Clear images – compared with many camera or projector-based systems, equipment with IR touch screens often adopts backlight LED.
 So, wherever lighting environment they perform in, they can provide clear images to the audience.

 - 4K resolution – they can support 4K resolution screens and work well with high pixel monitors

 - No loss of screen display – Since LEDs and sensors are designed to be fixed in the frame that is around the monitor, the screen can display an unrestricted view.

 - Write with any object – you can write on an IR touch screen with anything, a bare finger, a gloved finger, wet hands, or a pen, as long as it is not transparent.